Forex - Forex Trading - Currency Trading

 These days many people use all-electronic trading.
 Neither the broker nor electronic order routing is involved in the trade.
 Fills are virtually instantaneous.

 The number of trades you already have on in other markets can have an effect upon where you place your stop.
 If you are already pretty well margined-up, you may not be able to financially, or comfortably, afford to put on another trade with the protective stop in the place you feel right in having it.
-In that event, it's best to pass this trade, or liquidate another trade so that you can comfortably enter the one you are contemplating.
-Remember, if you overtrade, put on too many trades, you will get into trouble and have to place your stops too close.

 There are other considerations that may be involved in special situations, which affect where you will place your protective stop, and whether or not you want to take the trade when you see where that stop will be.